Last updated on September 28th, 2021 at 01:26 pm

 Make boo baskets for the neighborhood kids.
 A boo basket is a Halloween goody basket full of Halloween candy, games, stickers, toys, etc. Drop them off early on Halloween with a little note that it’s from you.

-If you really want to be as close to the action as possible, but you still want to keep a distance, set up a long table at the end of your walk/driveway to pass out candy with gloves and mask on.
+If you really want to be as close to the action as possible, but you still want to keep a distance, set up a long table at the end of your walk/driveway to pass out candy with gloves and a mask on.
 Mark 6-foot Xs for kids to stand on to avoid crowding.

 If you want to have kids come up to the door, mark a line on the porch for kids to stand behind.
 Use a grabber to drop candy in their buckets from 6 feet away.